-According to the Death Penalty Information Center, 173 American lives were nearly cut short when they were convicted of a capital crime and sentenced to death, only later found to be innocent and exonerated for their crime (2021).
+Over 170 American lives were nearly cut short when they were convicted of a capital crime and sentenced to death, only later found to be innocent and exonerated for their crime as reported by the Dean Penalty Information Center (2021).
 According to Wayne State University School of Social Work PhD student Alexis Carl, the addition of a serious mental illness (SMI) for defendants may heighten their risk of being wrongfully convicted and consequently dealt a capital sentence.
 Carl explores this correlation in her recently published article “Dead Wrong: Capital Punishment, Wrongful Convictions, and Serious Mental Illness,” which has earned her the Student Paper – Gold Prize award from the Wrongful Conviction Law Review (WCLR).

 Launched in May 2020, the WCLR is a non-profit, open access, peer-reviewed international journal focusing on wrongful convictions and miscarriages of justice.
 The non-profit, open access, peer-reviewed international journal limits the number of student papers it will publish in any year.
 Carl’s peer-reviewed article is featured in their Volume 1 No. 3 (2020) Fall issue, which is available for free public viewing on the WCLR website.
 Carl also received a cash award as part of her award package.